I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/ns-wdfdevice-_wdf_power_framework_settings.md

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh450931">ComponentIdleStateCallback</a> callback function, or NULL.
 PoFx calls this callback function when the F-state of the component changes.

-`EvtDeviceWdmPostPoFxRegisterDevice`

-A pointer to the driver's <a href="..\wdfdevice\nc-wdfdevice-evt_wdfdevice_wdm_post_po_fx_register_device.md">EvtDeviceWdmPostPoFxRegisterDevice</a> event callback function, or NULL.

-`EvtDeviceWdmPrePoFxUnregisterDevice`

-A pointer to the driver's <a href="..\wdfdevice\nc-wdfdevice-evt_wdfdevice_wdm_pre_po_fx_unregister_device.md">EvtDeviceWdmPrePoFxUnregisterDevice</a> event callback function, or NULL.

-`PoFxDeviceContext`

-A context pointer that the framework supplies to  <a href="https://msdn.microsoft.com/library/windows/hardware/hh406416">ComponentActiveConditionCallback</a>,
-    <a href="https://msdn.microsoft.com/library/windows/hardware/hh406420">ComponentIdleConditionCallback</a>,  <a href="https://msdn.microsoft.com/library/windows/hardware/hh450931">ComponentIdleStateCallback</a>, and <a href="https://msdn.microsoft.com/library/windows/hardware/hh439564">PowerControlCallback</a>.

 `PowerControlCallback`

 A pointer to the client driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439564">PowerControlCallback</a> callback function, or NULL.
 PoFx calls this routine to pass a request for a power control operation directly to the driver.
 If your driver does not support any power control codes, set this parameter to NULL.

-`Size`

-The size, in bytes, of this structure.
+`PoFxDeviceContext`

+A context pointer that the framework supplies to  <a href="https://msdn.microsoft.com/library/windows/hardware/hh406416">ComponentActiveConditionCallback</a>,
+    <a href="https://msdn.microsoft.com/library/windows/hardware/hh406420">ComponentIdleConditionCallback</a>,  <a href="https://msdn.microsoft.com/library/windows/hardware/hh450931">ComponentIdleStateCallback</a>, and <a href="https://msdn.microsoft.com/library/windows/hardware/hh439564">PowerControlCallback</a>.

 ## Remarks
 The <b>WDF_POWER_FRAMEWORK_SETTINGS</b> structure is used an input to <a href="..\wdfdevice\nf-wdfdevice-wdfdevicewdmassignpowerframeworksettings.md">WdfDeviceWdmAssignPowerFrameworkSettings</a>.